-The unfunded actuarial accrued liability as of July 1, 2021 is:
+The unfunded actuarial accrued liability as of July 1, 2023 is:

-Actuarial Accrued Liability \$341,936,156
+Actuarial Accrued Liability \$380,686,394

-Actuarial Value of Assets 380,404,742
+Actuarial Value of Assets 396,373,832

-Unfunded Actuarial Accrued Liability/(Surplus) \$ (38,468,586)
+Unfunded Actuarial Accrued Liability/(Surplus) \$ (15,687,438)

-See Table 5 for the detailed development of the Actuarial Accrued Liability and Table 7 for the calculation of the Unfunded Actuarial Accrued Liability.
+See Table 5 for the detailed development of the Actuarial Accrued Liability and the calculation of the Unfunded Actuarial Accrued Liability.

-Other factors influencing the UAAL from year to year include actual experience versus that expected based on the actuarial assumptions (both asset and liability).
-The actual experience measured in this valuation is that which occurred during the plan year ended June 30, 2021.
-There was an experience gain on the actuarial value of assets and an experience loss on liabilities.
-The net gain resulted in a \$14.7 million decrease in the UAAL (or increase in surplus).
+Other factors influencing the UAAL from year to year include actual experience versus that expected based on the actuarial assumptions (for assets and liabilities), changes in the actuarial assumptions, procedures or methods, as well as changes to the System's benefit provisions.
+The actual experience measured in this valuation is that which occurred during the plan year ended June 30, 2023.
+There was an experience loss on both the actuarial value of assets and liabilities.
+The aggregate loss resulted in a net \$12.6 million increase in the UAAL (or decrease in surplus).
+Additionally, liabilities increased \$14.1 million due to an assumption approved in the experience study ending June 30, 2022.
+Year over year, the UAAL surplus position decreased by \$22.6 million.

-Between July 1, 2020 and July 1, 2021, the change in the unfunded actuarial accrued liability for the System was as follows:
+Between July 1, 2022 and July 1, 2023, the change in the unfunded actuarial accrued liability for the System was as follows:

-\$(millions) Unfunded Actuarial Accrued Liability, July 1, 2020 (\$21.5) · effect of contributions more than actuarial rate (4.7) · expected increase due to amortization method 2.1 · investment experience (16.1) · liability experience 1 1.4 · other experience 0.3 Unfunded Actuarial Accrued Liability, July 1, 2021 (\$38.5)
+\$(millions)

+Unfunded Actuarial Accrued Liability, July 1, 2022 (\$38.3)

+· effect of contributions more than actuarial rate (9.6)

+· expected increase due to amortization method 5.5

+· investment experience 5.1

+· liability experience 1 7.5

+· assumption changes 14.1

+· other experience 0.0

+Unfunded Actuarial Accrued Liability, July 1, 2023 (\$15.7)

-Liability loss is about 0.4% of total expected actuarial accrued liability
+1 Liability loss is about 2.0% of total expected actuarial accrued liability

-The liability gain for the System can be allocated to the actual experience related to each actuarial assumption as follows:
+The liability loss for the System can be allocated to the actual experience related to each actuarial assumption as follows:

 Liability Source Impact of AAL \$(millions) % of Expected Liability

-Salary Increases \$1.05 0.3%
+Salary Increases \$4.72 1.3%

-Mortality 0.04 0.0%
+Mortality 1.52 0.4%

-Termination of Employment (0.17) (0.1%)
+Termination of Employment 0.09 0.0%

-Retirements (0.60) (0.2%)
+Retirements 2.54 0.7%

 Disability 0.00 0.0%

-New Entrants and Rehires 0.11 0.0%
+New Entrants and Rehires 0.03 0.0%

-Miscellaneous/Data Changes 0.98 0.3%
+Miscellaneous/Data Changes (1.42) (0.4%)

-Total (Gain)/Loss \$1.41 0.4%
+Total (Gain)/Loss \$7.48 2.0%

-A detailed summary of the change in the UAAL is shown in Table 9.
+A detailed summary of the change in the UAAL is shown in Table 8.

-In the current valuation, the actuarial value of assets exceeds the actuarial liability.
+In the current valuation, the actuarial value of assets exceeds the actuarial accrued liability.
 This does not mean that all future benefits are paid for; rather, it indicates that the System has accumulated more assets at this point than what is required by the funding method.
 The ability of the System to remain in this position will depend upon both future experience and maintaining sufficient contribution levels.